Kayak

 Kayak 1

-The holder of this qualification can organise, instruct and guide kayak experiences on class 2 white water.
-They can teach introductory kayak skills, including rolling, on flat water to class 2 white water.
-Three-day assessment.
+The holder of this qualification can organise, instruct and guide kayak experiences on grade 2 white water.
+They can teach introductory kayak skills, including rolling, on flat water to grade 2 white water.

 Holding a minimum of River Rescue 1 is a prerequisite for Kayak 1.